 As you may see from the above GIF, in the left top corner you have “Lead Filters” and “Account Filters”.

-IMPORTANT: Have in mind that you can also exclude people from your Sales Navigator filter search.
-Not all of them support this option, but the majority does.
+!
+Have in mind that you can also exclude people from your Sales Navigator filter search.
+Not all of them support this option, but the majority do.

 TOP FILTERS SECTION